ohpyupi/study.security-plus/wireless-network-and-security.md

 ### Wireless Modes
 * Isolation mode
   * Prevents wireless clients on the same WLAN from seeing one another

+### ANT (Adaptive Network Topology)
+* A proprietary technology that works with low-power mode devices
+* Primarily used for sports and fitness sensors

 ### War driving
 Searches for wireless networks, often from within a moving vehicle